PhD Position in Digitalization of Solar Energy

-- A cover letter where the applicant describes personal motivation and relevance with respect to the topic and the requirements of this advertisement.
+- A cover letter where the applicant describes personal motivation and relevance with respect to the topic and the requirements of this announcement.

 - CV, certificates and diplomas

-- A draft research plan or project proposal (max 2 pages) for the PhD study, where the candidate presents her/his own ideas for the PhD-work and how it can be applied, based on the project description given in this advertisement by specifying one or more of the aforementioned topics.
+- A draft research plan or project proposal (max 2 pages) for this PhD study, where the candidate presents her/his own ideas for the PhD work and how it can be applied, based on the project description given in this announcement.
 This proposal will be neither final nor binding for the project.